www.reelradio.com

 The Rob Frankel Collection

 After being bitten by the radio bug, Rob briefly aspired to be an air talent, but soon realized that his real talents lie in production and programming.
 Opting to go the network / syndication route (therefore bypassing the nomadic existence of the local radio jock or PD), he worked as a producer/engineer for the Progressive Radio Network's "NewsBlimp", and as Head Producer for Drake-Chenault's 48 hour fantasy concert, "SatCon 1".
-Rob's connections at Drake led him back home to New York, and a great eight and a half years working as a producer / engineer for the legendary RKO Radio Networks (which evolved into United Stations, Unistar, and ultimately ended up as a part of Westwood One).
+Rob's connections at Drake led him back home to New York, and he spent the next eight and a half years working as a producer / engineer for the legendary RKO Radio Networks (which evolved into United Stations, Unistar, and ultimately ended up as a part of Westwood One).

 After all these years, Rob still loves working in the medium, and is still a fan of classic rock 'n' roll radio.
-He has been recording, collecting, and restoring classic radio airchecks since the 1960's, and is proud to share some of his best here on Reelradio.
+He has been recording, collecting, and restoring classic radio airchecks since the 1960's, and is proud to share some of his best here on REELRADIO.

 The Repository thanks Rob Frankel for sharing!